wkarney/minted-export/README.md

 ## Minted.com Address Book Export
 My fiancée and I are just under 100 days until our wedding and I was trying to export the addresses that we had previously saved to [minted.com](https://minted.com) from our Save the Dates, but was dismayed to learn that there was no export feature!
 So I built a Python script to effectively export the saved address book.

 Check out my [blog post](https://medium.com/@willkarnasiewicz/wedding-planning-meets-hacking-1c95be79035e) for more info.

 ## Getting Started
-1. Assuming you've got Python 3.x and a GitHub account, clone the repo:
+1. Assuming you have [Python 3.6+](https://www.python.org) and a [GitHub](https://www.github.com) account, clone the repo:

 ```bash
 git clone https://github.com/wkarney/minted-export.git